What will it cost to work with a Patent Attorney?

 Then when the invoice comes, the total bill for the project is exactly what we told you it would cost.

 Mark Trenner delivers knowledge to the business community through numerous presentations at local business groups and Chambers of Commerce, on the radio, and through a series of educational videos.
-Use our Contact Form if you would like to schedule a presentation for your local business group.
+Use our Contact Form if you would like to schedule a webinar for your business group.
 Please remember that Mark Trenner can only provide general information (NOT LEGAL ADVICE) except to established clients of Trenner Law Firm.
 Please seek the assistance of a licensed attorney for assistance with your particular matter.